Planet Ice Altrincham

 The interior of Planet Ice Altrincham, towards the closed end of the horseshoe, taken from the home team bench.

 Planet Ice Altrincham (formerly known as the Altrincham Ice Dome) is an ice rink operated by Planet Ice in Altrincham, Greater Manchester.
 It has 2,140 seats and up to 300 standing places.

-Planet Ice Altrincham hosts the home matches of the Manchester Storm, Altrincham Aces ice hockey clubs, the university ice hockey team Manchester Metros, as well as junior ice hockey (Manchester Storm Junior Academy), public skating sessions, birthday parties, private events, and skating lessons.
+Planet Ice Altrincham hosts the home matches of the Altrincham Aces ice hockey clubs, the university ice hockey team Manchester Metros, as well as junior ice hockey (Manchester Storm Junior Academy), public skating sessions, birthday parties, private events, and skating lessons.
 It was previously the home of the Manchester Phoenix until a legal dispute arose in 2014-2015 between the management of the ice rink and the Phoenix team over alleged financial impropriety regarding junior teams at the venue.

+In 2026, following rumours the Manchester Storm would be moving to the AO Arena, Planet Ice chose not to renew the licence for Manchester Storm for the 2026/27 season, leaving them without a home rink.